Dance of the Seven Veils: Oscar Wilde

-Shot through by topaz suns and amethysts.

 The poem goes on to describe brief views of her "jewelled body" as the flowing veils swirl and part.

 Wilde transforms the dance from a public performance for his guests, as in the Bible, to a personal dance for the king himself.
 He gives no description of the dance beyond the name, but the idea of a series of veils has been connected to a process of unveiling.
 As Malik says, "although Wilde does not describe Salome's dance or suggest that she remove any veils, her dance is invariably assumed to be one of unveiling, thus revealing herself."
 Wilde's play has even been proposed as the origin of striptease.
 Toni Bentley writes "Wilde's bracketed brevity allowed for a world of interpretation.
 Can the invention of striptease be traced to a single innocuous stage direction in a censored play that could barely find a theater or audience?
 Can Oscar Wilde be considered the unlikely father of modern striptease?"

 In one of Aubrey Beardsley's illustrations to the play, he depicts what he calls a "stomach dance" (i.e., a belly dance), in which Salome is depicted with exposed breasts and undulating belly, wearing transparent pantaloons.
 Wilde wrote a note in appreciation of Beardsley's design, saying: "For Aubrey: for the only artist who, besides myself, knows what the dance of the seven veils is, and can see that invisible dance."
 The concept of "belly dancing" had become widely known in 1893, the year before Beardsley created his designs, when it was featured at the World's Fair in Chicago that year.